SolaceProducts/terraform-provider-solacebroker/templates/guides/provider.md

 ## Notes

-Following limitations partly come from Terraform and partly from how the broker works.

-* Terraform apply will not be atomic.
-If interrupted by user, failure, reboot, switchover; the configuration changes may be partly applied and there will be no attempt to rollback anything.
+* Terraform `apply` is not atomic.
+If interrupted by a user, failure, reboot, or switchover the configuration changes may be partly applied.
+Terraform does not perform rollbacks.
 * Terraform must be the authoritative source of configuration.
-If there is any overlap between Terraform controlled configuration and either pre-existing configuration or modifications from other management interfaces; the behaviour will be undefined.
+If there is any overlap between Terraform controlled configuration and either pre-existing configuration or modifications from other management interfaces the behaviour will be undefined.
-* Apply operations may impact broker AD performance; especially large changes.
-This can be mitigated by throttling the configuration commands that are executed as part of the apply, but that itself may cause a commit to take a long time.
+* Apply operations may impact broker AD performance, especially large changes.
+The `request_min_interval` attribute on the provider limits the request rate and can be adjusted to control the impact.
-* Application of configuration may not be hitless.
-Brief service interruptions may occur during an apply.
-These can include a queue missing a published message, or clients being briefly disconnected.
-These outages will be no different than if a current administrator manually makes an equivalent change to a broker.
+* Application of configuration may cause brief service interruptions to the resources affected.
+These can include a queue missing a published message or clients being briefly disconnected.
+These outages are no different from a current administrator manually making an equivalent change to a broker.
-* Inter object references must be correctly encoded in Terraform configuration to have the apply work.
-It may not be possible to detect these problems until during the apply operation.